QR5.7.1 The Simulation Hypothesis

 Figure 5.17.
 Eggs break but don’t unbreak

 Entropy is how physics describes disorder or randomness, and Boltzmann defined it as the number of possible microscopic states that can produce a macroscopic state.
 By this definition, when a colored gas injected into an empty bottle spreads, entropy increases.
-The gas molecules begin concentrated at a point, but not many molecule combinations allow that, so entropy is low.
-Many more molecule combinations support the dispersed state, so it spreads out to increase entropy.
-Entropy then always increases or stays constant because disorder is more likely (Figure 5.18).
+The gas molecules begin concentrated at a point (Figure 5.18), which only a few molecule combinations allow, so entropy is low.
+Then they disperse into a spread-out state that more molecule combinations allow, so entropy increases.
+In general, entropy always increases or stays constant because disorder is more probable than order.

 Figure 5.18.
 Entropy increases as disorder increases